aaronparker/aaronparker.github.io/_posts/2010-07-13-app-v-faq-4-where-can-i-download-app-v.md

 ### Is a trial version of App-V available?

-Microsoft does not provide a trial version of App-V, there are a couple of ways that you can start testing App-V before deciding on whether it&#8217;s the right product for your environment.
+Microsoft does not provide a trial version of App-V, there are a couple of ways that you can start testing App-V before deciding on whether it's the right product for your environment.
 The App-V for RDS software is freely available on the Microsoft Download Center (although make sure you are licensed before you use it in production).
 Alternatively Microsoft provides a set of labs that you can use to become familiar with App-V:

 <div id="_mcePaste">
   <ul>